-To understand how the Hang Seng operates, you first need to know how capitalisation-weighted indices work.
-Quite simply, the index lists components in order of total market capitalisation.
+To understand how the Hang Seng operates, you first need to know how capitalization-weighted indices work.
+Quite simply, the index lists components in order of total market capitalization.
 So, the biggest constituents hold a higher percentage weighting, whilst the smaller constituents carry lower weights.

-Finding the value of a capitalisation-weighted index is relatively straightforward.
+Finding the value of a capitalization-weighted index is relatively straightforward.
 You simply need to multiply each constituents’ market price by the total outstanding shares, to give you the total market value.
-The size of this value in comparison to the overall market value of the listed companies, will then give you a component’s weight in the index.
+The size of this value in comparison to the overall market value of the listed companies, will then give you a component’s weight.